falcony-io/ml-annotate/README.rst

 Deploying to Heroku
 -----------

-This guide expects that you are deploying Annotator to Heroku.
+This guide expects that you are deploying ML-Annotate to Heroku.

 1. Create new Heroku application.
 2. Set up the Heroku application Git remotes and push the application to production::